 A work relocation was the demise of Standing K-9.
 Like most musicians, performance was now in my blood and there was no way to get rid of it!
 Several bands followed, and I always had a knack of surrounding myself with musicians that were much better than I. To this day – and with this band, nothing has changed!

 Enter “Counter Fit”.
 Two years of work, searches, and auditions with my best friend and drummer Steve (aka “FREDDY”).
 I have again succeeded at fooling them all and convincing them to let me front their incredible abilities.
 Megan.
 Casper.
 Ric.
 Freddy.
 They are all amazingly talented musicians!
 I’m absolutely floored when I mix down our recorded tracks.
 I usually listen – headphones on and a smile on my face – with just a single thought.
 ‘We made this’!
 Sure we are a cover band, but YouTube has shown me that there is an element of talent here that might not be the best, but it sure ain’t bad!
 With that said, I hope you’ll think so too!

-See you at a show soon!
+That’s my story!
+I loo forward to seeing you at a show soon!